Separation Anxiety in Relationships: Signs, Causes & Coping Tips

 Reviewed by: Kiah Enriquez, LCSW

 Even if a picture of a crying child as parents leave for work is the first thing that pops into your mind when you hear the words separation anxiety, the feeling behind it might not seem so distant or childish to many people.
-People suffering from separation anxiety in relationships usually feel a strong and irrational fear they might lose a loved one, most frequently a romantic partner, in various ways.
+People suffering from adult separation anxiety in relationships usually feel a strong and irrational fear they might lose a loved one, most frequently a romantic partner, in various ways.
 Those can include injury, accidents, illness, and death, or they may fear being broken up with or abandoned by the person they love.

 The overwhelming fear of being away from people you love, particularly your partner, can be quite familiar to many adults in their closest relationships; most of us can think of at least a few examples of having felt this way.
 While it’s perfectly normal to occasionally feel lonely when you’re away from your partner, in some cases, these feelings get out of control and can cause severe distress and pain.
 This is a clear sign you may be suffering from separation anxiety in relationships.